-The CBC has produced four original documentary films: Breeders: A Subclass of Women?
+The CBC has produced five original documentary films: Maggie’s Story (2015), Breeders: A Subclass of Women?
 (2014), Anonymous Father’s Day (2011), Eggsploitation (2010), and Lines That Divide (2009).
 The films are available for purchase in the CBC Store and on their respective websites.

 Breeders: A Subclass of Women?

 Surrogacy is fast becoming one of the major issues of the 21st century—celebrities and everyday people are increasingly using surrogates to build their families.
 But the practice is fraught with complex implications for women, children, and families.
 What is the impact on the women who serve as surrogates and on the children who are born from surrogacy?
 In what ways might money complicate things?
 What about altruistic surrogacy done for a family member or close friend?
 Is surrogacy a beautiful, loving act or does it simply degrade pregnancy to a service and a baby to a product?
 Can we find a middle ground?
 Should we even look for one?

 For more information visit http://breeders.cbc-network.org/

 Thousands of donor-conceived people have a deep longing to know who they belong to, where they come from, and who they look like.
 What is it like to grow up not knowing who your biological father is or if you have any siblings?
 What is it like to find out that the man you thought was your dad is not your biological father, that your true biological father donated his sperm and is known only by a number?
 How does it impact your self-perception, the choices you make, and your view of life and the world?
 Donor-conceived people are demanding answers to these basic questions about their origins, their lives, and their identities.

 For more information visit http://www.anonymousfathersday.com/